datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 3. X Pub/Sub, Dataflow, BigQuery
 4. Cloud BigTable, Dataproc, Cloud Spanner

+C is correct.
+Pub/Sub provides messaging, Dataflow is used for ETL and data transformation, and BigQuery is used for interactive queries.

 > You want to minimize costs to run Google Data Studio reports on BigQuery queries by using prefetch caching.

 1. Set up the report to use the Owner's credentials to access the underlying data in BigQuery, and direct the users to view the report only once per business day.